 SUTRA (Saturated-Unsaturated Transport) is a computer program that simulates fluid movement and the transport of either energy or dissolved substances in a subsurface environment.
-This upgraded version of SUTRA adds the capability for three-dimensional (3D) simulation to the former code (Voss, 1984), which allowed only two-dimensional (2D) simulation.
-The code employs a 2D or 3D finite-element and finite-difference method to approximate the governing equations that describe the two interdependent processes that are simulated:
+The original version of SUTRA was released in 1984 (Voss, 1984).
+The version described in this report (SUTRA 2.1) is an upgrade that adds to the previous version (SUTRA 2.0, originally designated as 2D3D.1) (Voss and Provost, 2002) the ability to use irregular 3D meshes, conveniently incorporate input data from separate files, define schedules to control time stepping and observation output, interpolate observations in time and space, and output observations in an alternative format.
+The code employs a 2D or 3D finite-element and finitedifference method to approximate the governing equations that describe the two interdependent processes that are simulated:

-- 1) Fluid-density-dependent saturated or unsaturated ground-water flow; and either - 2) (a) transport of a solute in the ground water, in which the solute may be subject to: equilibrium adsorption on the porous matrix, and both first-order and zero-order production or decay; or - (b) transport of thermal energy in the ground water and solid matrix of the aquifer.
+- 1) Fluid-density-dependent saturated or unsaturated ground-water flow; and either - 2) (a) transport of a solute in the ground water, in which the solute may be subject to: equilibrium adsorption on the porous matrix, and both first-order and zero-order production or decay; or

+(b) transport of thermal energy in the ground water and solid matrix of the aquifer.